-If the user needs less resolution (since the MSB is sent first), they can read the angle by sending less than 16 pulses.
-For instance, by sending only 8 pulses, the MagAlpha provides an 8-bit angle without ambiguity over 360 deg:
+In case the user needs less resolution, since the MSB is sent first, he can read the angle by sending less than 16 pulses.
+For instance by sending only 8 pulses, the

+MagAlpha provides an 8-bit angle without ambiguity over 360 deg.